 What should I expect when I go to a Home Movie Day event?

 Check your local venue listing for times and locations.
 Most HMD events are free and open to the public.
 Most will also offer a BYOF open screening, in which participants can bring in one or more reels of film from their own family collections, have them inspected, and (if they’re in good condition) see them projected on a screen.
 Some local venues may accept submissions of films in the weeks leading up to Home Movie Day and prepare them in advance so they can begin screening films right away on the morning of the event; again, see the local event listings for details.
 In most cases, though, the screenings will be first-come, first-shown, and coordinators may need to enforce a one-reel-per-person/family limit if there’s a big crowd.

 The closest Home Movie Day event is still too far away from me.
 How can I get a Home Movie Day event started in my town, county, or state?

 Start by contacting your local historical society, public library, university special collections department, or other cultural heritage institutions and asking them if they know about Home Movie Day.
-Let them know about our web site and ask them to consider hosting an event next year—Home Movie Day is held on the second Saturday in August annually.
+Let them know about our web site and ask them to consider hosting an event next year—Home Movie Day is held on the third Saturday in October annually.
 You can also contact us at firstname.lastname@example.org and let us know there’s public interest in your area—our organizers can add your town to the list of sites where we’d like to start a Home Movie Day in the future, and we’ll try to recruit local archivists and film lovers to get it off the ground.